poppintk/OnlineMall/README.md

 ## Project Description

-It is a online Shopping System and Content Management System.
+It is a Online Shopping System and Content Management System.
 Which bases on Microservice design by using SpringCloud and SpringCloud Alibaba and leverage middelware like Redis, RabbitMQ and ElasticSearch.
 The Shopping System includes: User Login, User Register, Product Search, Product description, Shopping Cart, Order and Seckill module.
 Content Management system includes: System Management, Product Management, Coupon Management, Stock Management, Order Managment, User Management and Content Management.

 ## Project Demo